A Brief History of the State of the Union

 Who started the parade of honored guests?

 Could such a Hollywood flourish have come from anyone other than Ronald Reagan?
 His 1982 address was the first to feature personal guests that the President publicly recognized over the course of his speech.
-Openly gay NBA veteran Jason Collins and two survivors of the Boston Marathon bombing are among this year's guests.
+Openly gay NBA veteran Jason Collins and two survivors of the Boston Marathon bombing were among 2014's guests.
+This year, be on the lookout for former Cuba prisoner Alan Gross and astronaut Scott Kelly.

 What's the story with the opposition party's response right after the address?